Red Cavoodles: $5,000 (GST Incl.)

 Securing a Puppy : Our Process

 Our puppies are advertised when they are seven weeks old.
+We do not hold a wait list or notify people when there are puppies available.
 Please complete the online application, which will be made available at the time advertised.
 Each available puppy will have a photo with the expected adult weight and some information about its temperament.
 We do our best to match puppies and families based on personality and lifestyle.
 Please note, we often receive a very high number of applications, so can not guarantee a puppy for everyone who applies.
+We do not take holding deposits.
 On collection day, if for some reason you change your mind about purchasing your puppy you are under no obligation to buy.

 We keep our website and Instagram account regularly updated when we are expecting a litter.